moby/moby/docs/sources/examples/apt-cacher-ng.rst

     $ sudo docker run -rm -t -i -e http_proxy=http://dockerhost:3142/ debian bash

-**Option 3** is the least portable, but there will be times when you might need to do it - and you can do it from your Dockerfile too.
+**Option 3** is the least portable, but there will be times when you might need to do it and you can do it from your ``Dockerfile`` too.

-Apt-cacher-ng has some tools that allow you to manage the repository, and they can be used by leveraging the ``VOLUME``, and the image we built to run the
+Apt-cacher-ng has some tools that allow you to manage the repository, and they can be used by leveraging the ``VOLUME`` instruction, and the image we built to run the
 service:

 .. code-block:: bash